esi-neuroscience/syncopy/doc/source/quickstart/quickstart.rst

 .. image:: mtmfft_spec.png
    :height: 250px

-The originally very sharp harmonic peak around 30Hz for channel 1 got widened to about 3Hz, channel 2 just has the flat white noise floor.
+The originally very sharp harmonic peak around 30Hz for channel 1 got widened to about 3Hz, channel 2 just contains the flat white noise floor.

 The related short time Fourier transform can be computed via ``method='mtmconvol'``, see :func:`~syncopy.freqanalysis` for more details and examples.